sandesh300/Javascript-Projects/README.md

    - *Technologies:* HTML, CSS, JavaScript, Movies-API

 5. **Weather App API**
-   - *Description:* An application that fetches weather data from an API and displays information about weather.
+   - *Description:* This is a basic web application that provides current weather information for a given location.
    - *Technologies:* HTML, CSS, JavaScript, Weather-API

+6. **Music Player App**
+   - *Description:* This is a web application that functions as a Music player.
+   - *Technologies:* HTML, CSS, JavaScript.

 ## Setup Instructions